Game (retailer): Financial problems

 On 29 February 2012, it was announced that both Game and Gamestation would no longer stock new titles from Electronic Arts.
 This was due to the major games distributor limiting Game's credit terms.
 This affected the pre-orders of Mass Effect 3, due out the following week.
 On 5 March 2012, it was announced that Game and Gamestation stores would not be stocking titles by Capcom.
 The first title affected by the move was Street Fighter X Tekken.
 Customers who pre-ordered the special edition from either store were refunded.
+Other suppliers, including publishers Nintendo and Capcom, also refused to supply their latest products due to concerns over Game's creditworthiness.

 In early March 2012, Game and Gamestation began heavily discounting stock in an attempt to bring in cash ahead of administration.

 On 14 March 2012, OpCapita made an unsuccessful bid for the company.
 The business had been in talks with Game's lenders with the aim of buying its debt and settling its bills with suppliers in full.
 The offer was rejected by Game's lenders.
 Microsoft and Activision ceased the supply of their products to Game on 15 March.
 On 19 March, the company's shares were suspended from the London Stock Exchange at its own request.